 Before you invest in anything, get to know your child’s learning style.

 If they are visual learners, you may want to use lots of posters and visual aids.
 If they are auditory learners, you may want to set up a stereo space with headphones so they can listen to audiobooks and music.
 For some kids, too many visuals in one space can be distracting.
 For other kids, lively displays and lots of educational information is inspiring.

-Using a dry erase board, a piece of paper, or a wall planner, write down a simple schedule displayed prominently.
+Using a dry-erase board, a piece of paper, or a wall planner, write down a simple schedule that is displayed prominently.
 Remember, kids who homeschool do not have to be schooled 7-8 hours a day as in a traditional school.
 Cut your homeschool time way back, and keep lessons to no more than 20-30 minutes.
-In our case, we did away with creating schedules that started and ended at certain times because it created too much anxiety for finishing and moving on to the next experience.
+In our case, we did away with creating homeschool schedules that started and ended at certain times because it created too much anxiety about finishing and moving on to the next experience.
 Instead, we’d write “Reading: 30 minutes” or “Online Math Games: 20 minutes.”
 Other kids thrive on set times, so do what works for you.
 After a few days, your child will go straight to the schedule board to see what the day will bring.

 Clear a wall.

 Clear one wall of your designated space and make it completely blank.
 Make sure it’s free of pictures or furniture blocking access to it.
 Together, make a poster that reads “I Want to Learn More About…” and put it up high on the wall.

 Create a visual learning board on your wall.